romulomarques/proteinGeometryData/README.md

 # FBS: a Frenquency-Based Search on Protein DDGP binary trees.

-Python notebook that generate the experiments in
+Python notebook that generates the experiments in

 A probabilistic search on the solution space of the Molecular Distance Geometry Problem,